 What to do in Venice

-Venice is another one of Italy’s major cities, right up there with Rome itself, Florence, and Naples.
-So as you can imagine, there are quite a few things to do.
-We recommend exploring the city a bit on foot and taking in as much as you can.
+Venice is another of Italy’s major cities, right up there with Rome, Florence, and Naples.
+So, as you can imagine, there are quite a few things to do.
+We recommend exploring the city on foot and taking in as much as possible.
 But when you think of Venice, especially if you’re visiting Venice as part of a private day trip with that special someone, you only have one thing in mind: a romantic gondola ride through the city.

 After all, gondola rides through the Venetian canals are what Venice is known for, and for good reason.
 They’re incredible!
 You’ll have numerous options to choose from without a doubt, but our favorite for a private gondola tour is the Private Venice Gondola Ride with Serenade Tour.
 As the highest-rated option in Venice, you won’t be disappointed.
 A slow ride along the Grand Canal, past the most iconic landmarks of Venice, all while being serenaded the entire time.
 It’s one of the most romantic experiences in the world and something you don’t want to miss.